El Shaddai: Ascension of the Metatron: Sales and awards

 During its first week on sale in Japan, both versions of El Shaddai were among the top fifteen best-selling games, with the PS3 version reaching third place with sales of over 58,000 copies.
 By the end of 2011, the PS3 version had sold over 75,200 units, while the 360 version sold over 12,000.
 El Shaddai failed to enter the top 40 all-platforms sales chart, which it reached #27 and #37 in the PS3 and 360 charts respectively.
 It was noted that Ignition's later layoffs were due to a number of commercial failures.
+Speaking in a 2024 interview, Takeyasu noted that while not a hit, it sold reasonably well.
+In another interview that year, he called sales of the Steam release "satisfactory".

 During its exhibition at the 2010 Tokyo Game Show, El Shaddai was among the titles given the "Future Game" award.
 During its 2011 ceremony, National Academy of Video Game Trade Reviewers nominated the game in the "Art Direction, Fantasy", "Control Design, 3D" and "Original Dramatic Score, New IP" categories.
 At the 2012 Game Developers Choice Awards, the game was nominated in the "Best Visual Arts".